 Each of the intermediate outcomes has illustrative outputs that PATH could pursue.
-The outputs are illustrative because while the End of Investment and Intermediate Outcomes are strategic and fixed, the Managing Contractor needs to be innovative and proactive in identifying specific approaches and outputs to achieve these outcomes, and that would then be reviewed and endorsed by DFAT (and GoPNG) during the approval of the Annual Plan.
+The outputs are illustrative because while the End of Investment and Intermediate Outcomes are strategic and fixed, the Managing Contractor needs to be innovative and proactive in identifying specific approaches and outputs to achieve these outcomes.
+These approaches and outputs should be reviewed and endorsed by DFAT and GoPNG during the approval of the Annual Plan.

 A critical element of the PATH design are 5 specific "drivers": ways of purposefully achieving the EOIOs and IOs that draw on a range of delivery modalities and approaches that go beyond traditional technical solutions to aid problems.
 These 5 drivers of change are shown at the right-hand side of Chart 1 in the IDD.
-These approaches draw on emerging insights to effective aid around adaptive programming (testing, assessing, learning, adapting); problem based iterative programming; thinking and working politically; leveraging partners; coalition building and policy engagement.
-See Annex 11.
+These approaches draw on emerging insights to effective aid around "adaptive programming".
+Adaptive programming or management acknowledges from the start that while the outcome to be achieved may be known, the specific strategies and combination of interventions that will work to address complex development challenges are developed during implementation.
+Underpinned by a deep investment in local relationships, problems and solutions are locally-driven and interventions are informed by real-time contextual and political analysis.
+Solutions are tested, assessed, analysed and adapted allowing for sustainable solutions to emerge.

+The five drivers involve the proactive use of evidence, learning and dialogue; addressing problem-driven bottlenecks; leveraging partners; targeted national level support; and responding to emerging priorities.
+Each driver requires skilled understanding and capacity for political economy analysis of the incentives and disincentives for implementing reform: See Annex 11.
 As with the EOIOs and IOs, these 5 drivers are not mutually exclusive.
 They can and should work together to support achievement of the EOIOs and IOs.
-The "drivers" specifically help to build the evidence base for influencing and strengthening policy and programs of PHAs and service providers in selected provinces, DFAT's own directly funded programs, and the programs of other development partners including the multilateral development banks and the UN family.
+The "drivers" specifically help to build the evidence base for influencing and strengthening policy and programs of PHAs and service providers in the small number of selected provinces, DFAT's own directly funded programs, and the programs of other development partners including the multilateral development banks and the UN family.